coderamen666/srd-v3.5-md/spells/magic-overview.md

 Creatures become subject to the spell when they enter the area and are no longer subject to it when they leave.

-**Touch Spells and Holding the Charge:** In most cases, if you don't discharge a touch spell on the round you cast it, you can hold the charge (postpone the discharge of the spell) indefinitely.
+**Touch Spells and Holding the Charge:** In most cases, if you don’t discharge a touch spell on the round you cast it, you can hold the charge (postpone the discharge of the spell) indefinitely.
 You can make touch attacks round after round.
 If you cast another spell, the touch spell dissipates.

 Some touch spellsallow you to touch multiple targets as part of the spell.
-You can't hold the charge of such a spell; you must touch all targets of the spell in the same round that you finish casting the spell.
+You can’t hold the charge of such a spell; you must touch all targets of the spell in the same round that you finish casting the spell.

 **Discharge:** Occasionally a spells lasts for a set duration or until triggered or discharged.

-**(D) Dismissible:** If the Duration line ends with "(D)," you can dismiss the spell at will.
-You must be within range of the spell's effect and must speak words of dismissal, which are usually a modified form of the spell's verbal component.
+**(D) Dismissible:** If the Duration line ends with “(D),” you can dismiss the spell at will.
+You must be within range of the spell’s effect and must speak words of dismissal, which are usually a modified form of the spell’s verbal component.
 If the spell has no verbal component, you can dismiss the effect with a gesture.
 Dismissing a spell is a standard action that does not provoke attacks of opportunity.